ClojureBridge/curriculum/outline/intro.md

 average-fruit-amount
 ```

-Look at the last line: see how we can use symbols by themselves to refer to a value.
+Look at the last line, and see how we can use symbols by themselves to refer to a value.

 ## EXERCISE: Store the name of your hometown